 Leo Costa Jr.: Holy crap.

-Dr. John Jaquish: Yeah, white cover, picture of Tom Platz, black and white, on
+Dr. John Jaquish: Yeah, white cover, picture of Tom Platz, black and white, on the front.

 Dr. John Jaquish: Yeah, I already have.